ngneat/query/README.md

 ### Infinite Query

-Inject the `QueryProvider` in your service.
+Inject the `InfiniteQueryProvider` in your service.
 Using the hook is similar to the [official](https://tanstack.com/query/v4/docs/guides/infinite-queries) hook, except the query function should return an `observable`.

 ```ts
 @Injectable({ providedIn: 'root' })